If you are applying for this course from within the UK click Apply Now

 This information was correct at the time of publication.

 We actively encourage you to gain relevant work experience while at university.
-In every year of your course, you'll be guided and encouraged to gain meaningful experience that will fit around your studies.
+During every year of your course, you'll be guided and encouraged to gain meaningful experience that'll fit around your studies.

-Creative Industries Week gives everyone in the Faculty of Arts and Creative Industries the opportunity to participate in a range of projects, workshops, talks, industry visits and career events.
-This exciting week encourages interdisciplinary working, broadens your experience, to build your confidence and help develop your career path.
+Creative Industries Week gives everyone in the Faculty of Arts and Creative Industries the opportunity to participate in a range of projects, workshops, talks, industry visits, and career events.
+This exciting week encourages interdisciplinary working and broadens your experience to build your confidence and help develop your career path.